 I hope the simple life will not elude me and just as a token reminder I sat and knitted a dish cloth last night in a rhythmic trance :).
 I have let yoga go by the wayside these last few frenetic weeks and so it isn’t surprising that I became quite sick last week.
 I will get on track now and loved reading a bit of Lauris Edmond last night.

-it behaves when you haven’t got much of it left: after 60 say, or 70, when you’d think it would
+I want to tell you about time, how strangely it behaves when you haven’t got much of it left: after 60 say, or 70, when you’d think it would

 I am not going to shrink my life, so onward, with love!
 FG